 The Canary island Fuerteventura is the place to go for year-round sunshine and sandy beaches.
 It’s the nearest of the island group to Africa, and plenty of the Sahara seems to end up blown onto this windy little island.
 No filter is needed for photos of these idyllic beaches.
 The Jandia Peninsula in the south of the island has the best of them all, culminating in the otherworldly lagoon beach of Sotavento.

 TAMARIU, COSTA BRAVA

-For something a little more traditional, the village of Tamariu on the Costa Brava is one of the most picturesque and charming beach resorts along the Costa Brava.
+The village of Tamariu on the Costa Brava is one of the most picturesque and charming beach resorts along the Costa Brava.
 Tamariu is everything that springs to mind when you think of a Mediterranean holiday: a crescent of sand, calm waters, whitewashed buildings and pedestrian streets, fragrant pines, and fresh seafood.
 Just add a cold beer for perfection.
-There are lots of scenic little coves and beaches in the wider area to explore.

 Enjoyed this post?
 Click to save to Pinterest: